-The current Covid-19 pandemic we are facing is likely to have spread from an animal to a human.
-Then transmission continued with human to human spread.
+The current Covid-19 pandemic we are facing is likely to have spread from animal to human.
+The transmission continued with human-to-human spread.
 There are currently no documented cases of pets, such as dogs or cats spreading the virus to humans.
 The Center for Disease Control confirms this and considers the risk of transmission to be low.
 But keep in mind that research on Covid-19 and pets is limited.

-In August 2020, two mink farms in Utah were affected with the virus.
+In August 2020, two mink farms in Utah were affected by the virus.
 However, this time there was no evidence that it passed on to humans.

 Even though there’s a low risk of pets passing on the virus to humans, it’s important to practice healthy habits.
 These promote good pet hygiene so that pets don’t pass on other diseases that could also be harmful to humans, especially young children, older people, or those with weakened immune systems.

 How do I protect my pet from COVID-19?

 To help protect your pet from catching Covid-19 in the first place, below is a list of helpful tips to minimize your canine or feline’s risk of exposure to the virus.